aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 Because previous versions of this image were a different version of Ubuntu (specifically, 16.04), we are not providing upgrade information, as it is too extensive to properly check those instructions.

+**Changes made for spring 2019**

+These were the changes made for the spring 2019 image, and they have not yet been incorporated into the instructions above.

+- As per [here](https://askubuntu.com/questions/973017/wrong-nameserver-set-by-resolvconf-and-networkmanager) to fix an issue with /etc/resolv.conf, edited /etc/systemd/resolve/resolved.conf to put 8.8.8.8 as the DNS line, and then ran the commands from the top answer: `sudo rm -f /etc/resolv.conf`, `sudo ln -s /run/systemd/resolve/resolv.conf`, and then rebooted
+- Ran `apt-get remove thunderbird`
+- Ran `apt-get install autopsy sleuthkit fcrackzip libarchive-zip-perl libboost-dev libboost-doc`
+- Disable the KDE wallet system

 **Changes for the future**